DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

 the human net.

-(3) breakout_11-26-11-19_.csv and the corresopnding files pertain to the revised version of (1) here, they're designed to fix the three issues that prevented full correctness of (1).
+(3) breakout_11-26-11-19_.csv and the corresponding files pertain to the revised version of (1) here, they're designed to fix the three issues that prevented full correctness of (1).
 Unfortunately, the results don't seem to be that much better. =(

-(4) breakout_11-26-16-57_.csv and the corresopnding files pertain to (2), the baseline DQN using my code instead of spragnur's, but it should be eqwuivalent to (2).
+(4) breakout_11-26-16-57_.csv and the corresponding files pertain to (2), the baseline DQN using my code instead of spragnur's, but it should be equivalent to (2).
 Basically I'm getting the control experiment set up correctly.